-Contract reserves pre-fund claims incurred after the valuation date.
-Pre-funding typically applies to an LTC policy because expected future incurred claims increase with attained age and eventually exceed expected future premium payments, where premium payments are typically expected to be level for the life of a policy (or end prior to the end of the premium paying period for limited pay and paid-up policies).
-Additional information on current and emerging practices concerning contract reserves is included in the practice note titled Practices for Preparing Health Contract Reserves.
-In addition, guidance can be found in ASOP No. 42, Health and Disability Actuarial Assets and Liabilities Other Than Liabilities for Incurred Claims (issued March 2018; effective August 1, 2018).
+Contract reserves prefund claims incurred after the valuation date.
+Prefunding typically applies to an LTC policy because expected future incurred claims increase with attained age and eventually exceed expected future premium payments, where premium payments are typically expected to be level for the life of a policy (or end prior to the end of the premium paying period for limited pay and paid-up policies).
+Additional information on current and emerging practices concerning contract reserves is included in the Academy practice note titled Practices for Preparing Health Contract Reserves.
+In addition, guidance can be found in ASOP No. 42, Health and Disability Actuarial Assets and Liabilities Other Than Liabilities for Incurred Claims.
 Other references include:

-- 1) NAIC Health Insurance Reserves Model Regulation

-- 2) SSAP No. 54 including Appendix A-010
+- 1) NAIC Health Insurance Reserves Model Regulation - 2) SSAP No. 54 including Appendix A-010

 - 3) FASB ASC 944-40

 - 4) ASOP No. 18, Long Term Care Insurance

 - Q33.
 What are the key considerations in calculating an incurred claim reserve?